|Trapattoni's first major trophy in Europe: UEFA Cup 1977|

 Daniel Passarella was one of the best center-backs ever played the game.
 He captained Argentina when it won the World Cup in 1978.
 He also went to the WC Finals in 1982, but he was forced into have a non-playing role in 1986 after a row with Diego Maradona.
 He was also known for scoring over 140 goals in his career, very high for a defender.
 His career was associated with River Plate.
 He also played for Fiorentina and Inter Milan in Italy.

 LB: Antonio Cabrini (Italy/Juventus)

 Antonio Cabrini was one of the best leftbacks in the world during his time.
-He was remembered for being a part of the great defensive unit for Italy at Spain 1982, where Italy won the World Cup for the first time after the War.
-He also appeared in 1978 and 1986 WC Finals.
+He was remembered for being a part of the great defensive unit for Italy at 1982 World Cup Finals in Spain, where Italy won the World Cup for the first time after the War.
+He also appeared in 1978 and 1986 World Cup Finals.
 He earned 73 caps.
 For his club career, he spent the best part of his career with Juventus, winning the European Cup in 1985.
 He also played for Atlanta and Bologna.

 DM: Romeo Benetti (Italy/AC Milan/Juventus)

 Romeo Benetti represented the Italy national football team on 55 occasions between 1971 and 1980, and took part at the 1974 and 1978 World Cups, as well as Euro 1980, achieving fourth-place finishes in the latter two tournaments.
 He is best remembered for his 5 seasons with AC Milan between 1970 and 1976, winning a Cup Winners' Cup.
 He also won the 1976–77 UEFA Cup with Juventus.